guidefari/here_hugo/content/book/elegant-puzzle.md

   - Less than that (4 or less engineers) becomes a tech lead manager.
 Might uniquely leverage your strengths, but this can have limited growth opportunity on the managerial side.
   - 9+ has you moving from manager to being a coach and safety net for problems.

+> When I have a problem that I want to solve quickly and cheaply, I start thinking about process design.
+A problem I want to solve permanently and we have time to go slow?
+That’s a good time to evolve your culture

 ## Teams with fewer than 4 are not teams

 - Described as a leaky abstraction that functions indiscernibly from individuals.